 Your car should come with a cable and adapter so you can plug into a conventional three-pin socket at home.
-This is perfectly feasible, but this is very slow compared to other solutions you can have installed at your home.
+This is perfectly feasible, but is very slow compared to having a dedicated charging point installed at your home.

-The most convenient method is by using a dedicated electric car charger, such as the ones we sell and install.
+The most convenient method is to use a dedicated charging unit, such as the electric car charge points we sell and install.
 These are sometimes referred to as wall chargers or wall boxes or charge points.
 You can find them here.
 These home charge points will charge your EV at up to 10 times faster than a three-pin plug (dependent on your vehicle's capabilities and your home electricity supply).

 The most common home chargers run at 7.4kW, compared to less than 3kW for a three-pin plug, and will charge a typical EV from 0-80% in under 10 hours.
 Although most of the time you will just need to top it up for a few hours two or three times a week to give you enough range to cover your commute or weekend driving.